-For example, we have a beautiful sunset view to the west so our whole house is basically being designed to maximize this view and face the forest with floor to ceiling windows.
+For example, we have a beautiful sunset view so our whole house is basically being designed to maximize this view and face the forest with floor to ceiling windows.
 The island from the kitchen will face the windows so I can wash the dishes facing the forest, the master bath will have a window overlooking the trees, etc. We are prioritizing the windows before finishing the basement, which we can see finishing down the line as our family expands.

 We’ve decided to go with ICF construction for the framing of the house.
 ICF stands for Insulated Concrete Forms.
 Check out how they construct the house out of foam boards in the video below.

 We’re going with ICF over traditional stick frame for a couple of reasons.
 The first reason is that the house will be better sealed with concrete.
 Because of this, ICF homes are much more energy efficient.
 Another factor is that we’re prone to tornadoes out here.
 Home insurance companies tend to give more favorable rates to ICF homes as well.

 We’re just at the beginning of this exciting journey so make sure to subscribe if you want to stay up to date on the build!
 I will keep posting blog posts as we finalize the design and upload videos when we start the actual construction.
 Stay tuned! 🙂